sabre-io/sabre.io/source/dav/temporary-files.md

 * Clean up files older than a certain age
-* Automatically keep an eye on the total size of the temporary directory, and clean up files as soon as the size goes over a certain treshold, starting with the oldest.
+* Automatically keep an eye on the total size of the temporary directory, and clean up files as soon as the size goes over a certain threshold, starting with the oldest.